apj-aih/cloud-native-workshop/Lab-2/pipeline-deployment-to-ocp.md

     ![Screenshot: create-pipeline run](./images/create-pipeline-run2.png)

 11. Click `Create` to save the PipelineRun.
-12. Wait for pipeline to complete all the tasks.
+12. Wait for the pipeline to complete all tasks.
     ![Screenshot: create-pipeline run](./images/create-pipeline-run5.png)
 13. You can view the deployed vote-ui pod in **Workloads  → Pods** with status **Running**
 14. Navigate to **Networking  → Routes** and Click the `Location` for pipelines-vote-ui:
     ![Screenshot: manual run route](./images/manual_run_route.png)
-15. You should see the running application and voting should work.
+15. You should see the running application, and the voting functionality should be working.
     ![Screenshot: manual run route](./images/manual_run_app.png)

 ## Part 6 – Add GitHub Webhook Integration

-Now we will automate pipeline using triggers when there is a change and code is commited & pushed.
+Now we will automate the pipeline using triggers that activate when code is committed and pushed to GitHub.

 1. As discussed earlier, we need to create **TriggerTemplate**, **TriggerBinding**, **Trigger**, and **EventListener**.
 Let's create one by one.
-2. Go to **Pipelines → Triggers → Create TriggerTemplate** to the create the trigger template.
+2. Go to **Pipelines → Triggers → Create TriggerTemplate** to create the trigger template.
 ![Screenshot: manual run route](./images/trigger-template-create.png)
 3. Copy & paste the below TriggerTemplate YAML content:
     ```yaml